HillJustin/HillJustin.github.io/publications/index.md

 ### *Conference Presentations*

-* "Eidetic-Noetic Intuition of the *Cogito* and Qualitative Cartesian Mentalism: A Phenomenological Defense against the Cartesian Circle." *99<sup>th</sup> Meeting of the Pacific Division of the American Philosophical Association [APA]*, Workshop Session, APA, Virtual, Forthcoming [March 8, 2026].
+* "Affect, Fields of Immi(a)nence, and Differential Attunement: On Massumi's *Politics of Affect*." *76<sup>th</sup> Meeting of the New Mexico-Texas [NMTX] Philosophical Society*, NMTX Philosophical Society, Texas State University, San Marcos, TX, Forthcoming [April 15-16, 2026].
 (Refereed).

-* "Foucault on Defanged Discourse and Expressive Materialism." *123<sup>rd</sup> Meeting of the Central Division of the APA*, Poster Session, APA, Chicago, IL, Forthcoming [February 18-21, 2026].
+* "Eidetic-Noetic Intuition of the *Cogito* and Qualitative Cartesian Mentalism: [A Phenomenological Defense against the Cartesian Circle]." *99<sup>th</sup> Meeting of the Pacific Division of the American Philosophical Association [APA]*, Workshop Session, APA, Virtual, Forthcoming [March 8, 2026].
 (Refereed).

-* "Building the Material Practicum of Philosophical Literacy: Modeling, Rigor, Pacing, Tone, and Transparency." *Educational Excellence Week 2025*, Center for Educational Excellence, Tarleton State University (TSU), Stephenville, TX, April 14, 2025.
+* "'World'-Traveling and Aretaic Worlding in Dufrenne: On the Virtues of the World of the Aesthetic Object." *55<sup>th</sup> Annual North Texas Philosophical Association [NTPA] 2026 Conference*, NTPA, The University of Texas at Dallas, Richardson, TX, Forthcoming [March 27-28, 2026].
 (Refereed).

+* "Foucault on Defanged Discourse and Expressive Materialism." *123<sup>rd</sup> Meeting of the Central Division of the APA*, Poster Session, APA, Chicago, IL, February 18, 2026.
+(Refereed).

+* "Building the Material Practicum of Philosophical Literacy: Modeling, Rigor, Pacing, Tone, and Transparency." *Educational Excellence Week 2025*, Center for Educational Excellence, Tarleton State University, Stephenville, TX, April 14, 2025.
+(Refereed).

 * "A Sketch of Foucault on Defanged Discourse: Auto-Anesthetizing Revelation, Prophecy, Intellection, and Intuitive Ineffability." *"Philosophy of Religion and War": 7<sup>th</sup> Annual Weatherford College [WC] Philosophy of Religion Conference*, WC, Weatherford, TX, April 12, 2025.
 (Refereed).

-* "Conviction, [Enlightenment], Self-Respect, Faith, and Grace: Moral Eidetic-Noetic Intuition in Socrates, Kant, Didion, James, and Dewey." *54<sup>th</sup> Annual North Texas Philosophical Association [NTPA] 2025 Conference*, NTPA, The University of Texas at Dallas, Richardson, TX, March 29, 2025.
+* "Conviction, [Enlightenment], Self-Respect, Faith, and Grace: Moral Eidetic-Noetic Intuition in Socrates, Kant, Didion, James, and Dewey." *54<sup>th</sup> Annual NTPA 2025 Conference*, NTPA, The University of Texas at Dallas, Richardson, TX, March 29, 2025.
 (Refereed).

-* "What a Body Can Do: Subject-Object Distinctions as Self-Estrangement in Horkheimer, Adorno, and Early Marx." *75<sup>th</sup> Meeting of the New Mexico-Texas [NMTX] Philosophical Society*, NMTX Philosophical Society, Houston Community College [HCC], Houston, TX, March 28, 2025.
+* "What a Body Can Do: Subject-Object Distinctions as Self-Estrangement in Horkheimer, Adorno, and Early Marx." *75<sup>th</sup> Meeting of the NMTX Philosophical Society*, NMTX Philosophical Society, Houston Community College [HCC], Houston, TX, March 28, 2025.
 (Refereed).

 * "Self-Forgiveness, Enmeshed Being, and Wellbeing through Loving Perception." *36<sup>th</sup> Annual NAGPS [National Association of Graduate-Professional Students] National Conference: "Teaching to Transform: Empowering Students to Succeed through Ownership and Advocacy [TT:ESSOA],"* NAGPS, in partnership with Grad Student Action Network (GSAN), Online, February 25, 2023.
 (Organizer).